home-assistant/home-assistant.io/source/_integrations/sms.markdown

   - '@ocalvo'
 ---

-The `sms` integration allows to have a local execution SMS notification via [Gammu](https://wammu.eu/gammu/).
+The `sms` integration allows having a local execution SMS notification via [Gammu](https://wammu.eu/gammu/).
 This is ideal when the internet is offline or when the power goes out.

 This integration provides the following platforms:
 - Notify